 When you apply, you may need legal documentation such as your Social Security card, your Medicare card, your birth certificate (or passport/green card), and proof of your address and income.
 If you have qualifying assests and resouces, you may need proof for those as well (bank statements, life insurance policies, stocks, etc.).
 The Medicare Savings Program Application is actually different in every state, because the programs are tied directly to Medicaid, which is state-funded.
 Most states will actually allow you to apply for Medicaid, MSPs, and other health care and financial programs all at the same time.

 After you file a Medicare Savings Program application, you should recieve a “Notice of Action” within 45 days.
 This notice will tell you whether or not you have been approved.
 If you are denied, you can request a hearing.
 If you are approved, your benefits will begin on the month indicated on your Notice of Action (usually the following month).
 However, if you do not hear within 45 days, contact your state Medicaid office to be sure that your application was not lost.

 To apply, click here.
 Then, click on your state.
 When you've reached your state's Medicaid page, search for "Medicare Savings Program."

-Our agents can help you apply for savings programs that you may be eligible for.
+Our licensed agents can help you apply for savings programs that you may be eligible for.
 Then, they can help you enroll in Medicare Advantage, Medicare Supplements, Prescription Drug Plans, and even Medicare Special Needs Plans for those eligible.
-To get started, click "Ask a Benefits Advisor" above or give us a call at 833-438-3676.
+To get started, complete the form above or give us a call at 833-438-3676.